zdrgeo/bulk-data-collector/readme.md

     end
 ```

 When the collector starts, it queries the Event Hub management API to retrieve the number of partitions and their IDs.
 For each partition, the collector creates a dedicated in-memory queue and launches a configurable number of consumers.
-These consumers — referred to as "partition producers" — concurrently pull events from their queue, aggregate the events into batches, and send those batches to the assigned Event Hub partition.
+These consumers — referred to as "partition producers" — concurrently dequeue events from their queue, aggregate the events into batches, and send those batches to the assigned Event Hub partition.

+**When receiving reports from devices, the collector aims to distribute events evenly across all partition queues, while ensuring that all events from the same device are routed to the same partition queue.** This behavior is often preferred or even required by the downstream processing engines to efficiently support some advanced stream processing patterns.

 ### Available configuration options